The Dirichlet Problem for the Prescribed Ricci Curvature Equation on Cohomogeneity One Manifolds: Abstract

 \section{Abstract}

 Let $M$ be a domain enclosed between two principal orbits on a cohomogeneity one manifold $M_1$.
-Suppose $T$ and $R$ are symmetric positive-definite invariant (0,2)-tensor fields on $M$ and $\partial M$, respectively.
-The paper studies the prescribed Ricci curvature equation $\Ric(\mathcal G)=T$ for a Riemannian metric $\mathcal G$ on $M$ subject to the boundary condition $\mathcal G_{\partial M}=R$ (the notation $\mathcal G_{\partial M}$ here stands for the metric induced by $\mathcal G$ on $\partial M$).
-Imposing a standard assumption on $M_1$, we prove local solvability and describe a set of requirements on $T$ and $R$ that guarantee global solvability.
+Suppose $T$ and $R$ are symmetric invariant (0,2)-tensor fields on $M$ and $\partial M$, respectively.
+The paper studies the prescribed Ricci curvature equation $\Ric(G)=T$ for a Riemannian metric $G$ on~$M$ subject to the boundary condition $G_{\partial M}=R$ (the notation $G_{\partial M}$ here stands for the metric induced by $G$ on $\partial M$).
+Imposing a standard assumption on $M_1$, we describe a set of requirements on $T$ and $R$ that guarantee global and local solvability. \\~\\ {\bf Keywords:} Ricci curvature, Dirichlet problem, cohomogeneity one. \\~\\ {\bf 2010 Mathematics Subject Classification:} 53B20, 53C20, 58J32.